The Art of Starting (Over) From Nothing (5 Actionable Tactics)

 So I took the latter route and I got a job in marketing.
 The first company I worked for hired me because I had some skills in front end programming and I had worked on some interesting projects.
 There was potential there.

 It wasn’t the best job, but I was still gaining experience…at $10/hour.
 I put my head down and worked.
 I saw what skills were needed in the marketplace.
-In my particular field – it was someone who knew persuasive writing.

-I went to work on developing it.
+I went to work on developing them.
+One of them was copywriting.

-Eventually, I was able to scrape up enough coin to pay for a marketing copywriting course to learn how to write good marketing copy.
+Sometime in my first year of working, I was able to scrape up enough coin to pay for a marketing copywriting course to learn how to write good marketing copy.
 That course was well out of my affordability range but I paid for it anyway.

 Now, in the present day, that course has paid for itself 10x over because it opened the door for much more.
 I wouldn’t be where I am today without it.